-Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other factors such as whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may even cover the costs associated with drug rehab, and there are a lot of drug and alcohol rehab programs throughout the country which are covered through Medicaid.
-Most drug rehab programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
-People who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.
+Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may possibly even cover the costs associated with drug treatment, and there are a lot of drug treatment centers throughout the country which are covered through Medicaid.
+Most drug treatment facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
+Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.

-Paying for drug rehab can be a problem, because typically all resources have been exhausted because of their addiction.
-Many drug rehab programs fully grasp this fact which is why many drug rehab facilities around the country offer payment options known as a sliding scale fee.
-There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehab facilities would rather find a way to make it work financially so that those that need addiction help can acquire the help they need.
+Paying for drug rehabilitation can be a problem, because typically all resources have been exhausted due to their addiction.
+Many drug treatment programs recognize this fact which is why many drug and alcohol treatment programs across the nation provide payment options known as a sliding scale fee.
+There are various factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would prefer to find a way to make it work financially so that those that need addiction help can acquire the help they need.